twnzl/nanium/README.md

 runtime.
 But this information is necessary to make the contract serialization and deserialization work.
 Therefore, nanium uses decorators to fill this gap.

-Currently, there are three essential decorators.
+Currently, there are four essential decorators.

-- __@Type()__: All properties of a contract class or subclass that do not have a primitive type must be decorated with
+- __@Type()__: The parameter is the class/constructor of the decorated property.
-  @Type().
-The parameter is the class/constructor of the decorated property.
+- __@ArrayType()__: Array-Properties must use this decorator.
+The parameter is the class/constructor of the items.
 - __@GenericType()__: If a property has a generic type that uses a type variable from the parent class, an identifier for this type variable must be provided using @GenericType()
 - __@RequestType()__: Use the property 'responseType' to set the class of the response.
 And for each defined generic